October 21 , 2013

 Last Updated: August, 2013

 MIZORAM State Report | August, 2013

-Mizoram shares its borders with other Northeastern states of Manipur, Tripura and Assam, and neighbouring countries of Bangladesh and Myanmar.
-Bordering Myanmar and Bangladesh, Mizoram offers a gateway for engaging in international trade with the Southeast Asian countries.
+Mizoram shares borders with other north-eastern states of Manipur, Tripura and Assam, and neighbouring countries of Bangladesh and Myanmar.

 With a literacy rate of 91.6 per cent, Mizoram offers a highly literate workforce.
-Knowledge of English is an added advantage of the Mizo workforce.
-With improving road, rail and air connectivity and the establishment of trade routes with neighbouring countries, trade facilitation has improved significantly over the last decade.
+Knowledge of English is an added advantage for the Mizo workforce.
+With improving road, rail and air connectivity and the establishment of trade routes with neighbouring countries, trade facilitation has improved over the last decade.